jeqcho/in-context-language-learning/30-Jan-20/README.md

 # Jan 22

 The run yesterday ran out of time once it got into the nan phase.
 I will put a `max_iter`, and also look at the pull request on github.

+I pulled the pull request and install the local copy into pip.
+Let's test this out now.

+The bug still exists.

+Putting a `max_iter` won't solve the underlying problem.
+Let's check our initialization.

+We can see if the problem still arises with CPU, or we can check if just using plain lists helps.

+Submitted the CPU with sbatch. (doesn't help)

+Just using plain list for the init doesn't help.

+I asked o1 and it suggested using eps for the logs.
+I also added a code to warn loudly when its nan.